Pelham Puppets redressed as Henry VIII's six wives!

 (For larger images please scroll down)Six Wives of Henry VIII puppet set

-This was a highly exciting commission from one of my most beloved clients.
-I was asked to complete a set of the six royal wives with a focus on the personality of each and was completed with a Henry VIII puppet - pic to follow!
 I had recreated various of the wives individually before, but this was the first time I had received a request to create all of them together as a coherent collection.

 Each design was created using various female Pelham Puppets (Ballet Girl, Cinderella, Fairy etc.) and had their hair completely restyled, or an elaborate headdress built - mainly variations of French or English/gable hoods - depending on my research of their 15th/16th Century portraits.
 All puppets used a cotton lined velvet for the base gown and then most over-gowns were contrasted with a brocade underskirt and undersleeves - then metallic/jewelled/pearl trim applied with metallic threads.
 Their bodices are stiffened with buckram and laced at the back.